FNDaaS: Content-agnostic Detection of Fake News sites: ML-based Fake News Detection

 We implemented the above mentioned $NN$ architecture using the $Tensorflow$ $Keras$ framework, version 2.5.0.
 We allowed the network to train for 10 rounds and 50 epochs each.
 We measured average accuracy and average loss for each round.
 The configuration with optimal results offered an average accuracy of $92.44\%$ and average loss of 0.2436.

 \point{Classic ML Classifiers} For completeness, we also experimented with classic ML classifiers and provided a comparison of their performance in Table~\ref{tab:classification-results-top35}, on different performance metrics, as weighted averages across the two classes.
 Looking at the performance of these methods, we note that in comparison with the more advanced NN-based classifiers, even classic ML classifiers like Random Forest or Logistic Regression can perform very well in classifying the fake from real news websites, when good features are available.
 In fact, Random Forest demonstrates very high True Positive (TR) and very low False Positive (FP) rates, very high Precision, Recall and F1 scores, and very good Area Under the Receiver Operating Curve (AUC), which compares remarkably well with the NN classifier, and with even better AUC than NN.

-These results demonstrate that our methodology of collecting and selecting such data features can be of crucial value in classifying fake from real news websites, without the need to analyze the content of the articles themselves.
+\point{Comparison with Baseline Methods} In the bottom half of Table~\ref{tab:classification-results-top35}, we also report performance of various state-of-art methods for metrics shown in the respective studies (note: if a method was evaluated on different datasets, we compute average performance per metric).
+Our methodology fares comparatively well against these past works that rely on social network, linguistic or user engagement features, but not network traffic features, to detect sites distributing fake news.
+Overall, the results from the classical and NN ML methods, and how they compare with past studies, demonstrate that our methodology of collecting and selecting such data features can be of crucial value in classifying websites serving fake from real news, without the need to analyze the content of the articles themselves.

 \point{Real-time Detection} Next, we attempt a classification task which uses only the data per website that is available by the system at run-time, in order to perform real-time detection of fake or real news.
 This means the system (and to an extent the ML classifier) cannot use data sources that require previous crawling and processing, nor data sources which need to be crawled at run-time.
 Instead, the system would use this real-time ML classifier to assess the label of the website based on the data that are available during the access of the website by the end user.
 Of the top 35 attributes found to be most helpful in the binary ML task, 27 are available at run-time.
 That is, we exclude the 8 features related to IP and DNS activity, and repeat the ML classification task with the rest of top features.